Make sure you compare the coverage – and not just the price.

 When considering purchasing malpractice insurance policy, it’s important to know who is defined as an insured under the policy.
 Some policies define insureds only as those attorneys listed on the Declarations page of the policy.
 A broader policy form identifies all employees, independent contractors, attorneys, associates, partners, former employees and retired partners as insureds under the policy if services were provided on behalf of the law firm.

-Because there are so many differences amongst lawyers’ professional liability insurance policies, you may not be able to do an apple to apple comparison.
+Because there are so many differences among lawyers’ professional liability insurance policies, you may not be able to do an apple to apple comparison.
 Nevertheless, you want to be sure that you are not paying a high-priced premium for a policy that provides limit coverage.